-Bangkok Bank Berhad (the Bank) realizes that effective risk management and good corporate governance are essential to the Bank's stability and sustainable credibility.
-The Bank therefore places great emphasis on continually improving its risk management processes to ensure that its capital reserves are sufficient to support its operations and absorb potential losses from the risks it is taking.
+Bangkok Bank Berhad ("the Bank") recognizes that effective risk management and good corporate governance are essential to the Bank's stability and sustainable credibility.
+Therefore, the Bank places great emphasis on continuous improvement of its risk management processes to ensure that its capital reserves are sufficient to support its operations and absorb any potential loss.

-Recognizing that the effectiveness of the Bank's risk management can be improved and further enhanced through improved market discipline, the Bank discloses information on its capital, risk exposures, risk assessment processes, and capital adequacy, consistent with international standards and in accordance with the Bank Negara Malaysia's (BNM) requirements.
+The Bank discloses information on its capital, risk exposures, risk assessment processes, and capital adequacy, which is consistent with international standards and in accordance with Bank Negara Malaysia's ("BNM") requirements.